 As you throw off the day, in preparation for sleep, become aware of the different parts of the body (for example, the breath) and acknowledge that they exist.
-Become aware of the mental activity, in terms of thoughts – what types of thoughts are coming?
+Become aware of the mental activity regarding thoughts – what types of thoughts are coming?
 How are they affecting me?
-It is a process of becoming awake to our inner mind, watching the mind, observing the mind.
+It is becoming awake to our inner mind, watching the mind and observing it.

 Concentration is not Meditation.
-Concentration is just focusing the dissipated energies of mind; and when these dissipated energies are focused, the resulting concentrated awareness becomes willpower.
+Concentration is just focusing on the dissipated energies of the mind, and when these dissipated energies are focused, the resulting concentrated awareness becomes willpower.
 The concentrated mind becomes the experience of self-confidence, and a new vista, a new perspective of life and work opens up.
 This is the mental aspect of Yoga.

 The Spiritual Aspect of Yoga

-The meaning of spirituality, in Yoga, is defined as experiencing the spirit, the energy, the driving force, the motivation behind every action, and experience in life.
-Some people are aware of it, and some are not; but there is a driving force behind our every thought, feeling, attitude, and action, and it is becoming aware of that which is termed as the spiritual aspect of Yoga.
-The exact meaning of Yoga is deep, when we consider the aspects of Yogic philosophy and methods.
+The meaning of spirituality in Yoga is defined as experiencing the spirit, the energy, the driving force, and the motivation behind every action and experience in life.
+Some people are aware of it, and some are not; but there is a driving force behind our every thought, feeling, attitude, and action, and it is becoming aware of the spiritual aspect of Yoga.
+The exact meaning of Yoga is deep when we consider the aspects of Yogic philosophy and methods.

 There are times when we become highly active.
-There are times when we become highly sensitive, passive or dynamic.
-Dynamism, vitality, and energy are a definite force, known as “Prana.”
-The fluctuations in our mood, in our experiences, represent low forms of energy that govern and direct the whole of our life.
+There are times when we become highly sensitive, passive, or dynamic.
+Dynamism, vitality, and energy are a definite force known as “Prana.”
+The fluctuations in our mood and experiences, represent common forms of energy that govern and direct the whole of our life.

-Being passive, analytical, intuitive, aware, having a broad view and vision, are the expressions of a different type of energy.
+Being passive, analytical, intuitive, aware, and having a broad view and vision are the expressions of a different type of energy.
 This second form of energy is known as “Chitta.”
-By combining these two energies, Prana and Chitta, the physical aspect and the mental aspect, we are able to experience life in its totality, and that is the ultimate aim of Yoga.
+By combining these two energies, Prana and Chitta, the physical aspect and the mental aspect, we can experience life in its totality, and that is the ultimate aim of Yoga.

 So, Yoga means “unity of the physical and mental energies.”
-When the restlessness of the mind, intellect, and self is stabilized, through the practice of Yoga, the Yogi by the grace of Spirit, within himself, finds fulfillment.
+When the restlessness of the mind, intellect, and self is stabilized through Yoga, the Yogi, by the grace of the Spirit, within himself, finds fulfillment.
 There is nothing higher and more blissful than this.